lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ## Continuos integration

-In theory, I think it's possible to continuously integrate a large code base in a polyrepo setup.
+In theory, it may be possible to continuously integrate a large code base in a polyrepo setup.
 I just haven't seen that work in practice.

 Every CI solution I have seen in a polyrepo was a variation of an orchestration tool for integration tests.